rockset/terraform-provider-rockset/README.md

 TF_ACC=true go test -timeout 40m -v ./rockset/* -run TestAccS3Collection_Basic
 ```

+### Pre-commit hooks

+The repo comes with a `.pre-commit-config.yaml` file which can be enabled using `pre-commit install`,
+which also runs through Circle-CI before any tests are run.
+It relies on having [`tfplugindocs`](https://github.com/hashicorp/terraform-plugin-docs) installed.

+See [pre-commit](https://pre-commit.com/) for more details.

 ## Manual Installation

 To manually install this provider from a build or release